 If you are not represented by an attorney, some insurance adjusters will try to get you to take a quick settlement check soon after the accident.
 They may send you a check within days of your accident along with some document full of what looks like legal mumbo jumbo and instructions to just sign and return it.

-Do not fall for this trick!
+Do not sign that!
 If you accept a check early, you lose the right to make any claim later.
 That legal mumbo jumbo is a “release.”
 By signing it, you “release” the other driver from liability in exchange for the money.
 That creates a binding contract and you cannot back out of it later without a legally sufficient reason (and “I didn’t know what I was doing” is not a legally sufficient reason).

 This is such a common and serious mistake that the Maryland legislature passed a law to cut down on the practice.
 It doesn’t outlaw the practice, but builds in a period of time for you to change your mind after you accept the check.

 Basically, the law allows you to void any release signed within 30 days after an accident, but you have to do it within 60 days of signing the release, and you have to jump through certain other hoops – like sending the money back.